Avarsas/Avarsa-Rendering/README.md

 7. run a loop to animate the piece
 Obviously its already written for you in renderer.js, thus you dont need to write the above.
 ```
-- The libraries that you need are included in the repository(Three js to handle the scene, camera, webgl rendering) and the controls file.
+- The libraries that you need are included in the repository Three js (to handle the scene, camera and webgl rendering) and the controls file.
 - All you need to edit is the edition number in the renderer.js file and then replace the 4.json file with your NFT number, so if your token number is 1211
 you will replace the 4.json file with 1211.json

-> Important
+> ## IMPORTANT
 ```
-To run the pieces you need to run them with a live server
+To run your NFT on the browser you need to run it with a live server
 ```